-The Arizona Institutes for Resilience (AIR) International Programs is one of the several centers, programs, and institutes that make up the Arizona Institutes for Resilience.
-AIR International Programs initiative supports UA faculty, students, and researchers in their pursuits of resilience scholarship in international contexts and seeks to increase research and educational opportunities.
+The International Programs initiative is one of the several centers, programs, and institutes that make up the Arizona Institute for Resilient Environments and Societies.
+The initiative supports UA faculty, students, and researchers in their pursuits of resilience scholarship in international contexts and seeks to increase research and educational opportunities.

 The University of Arizona is a recognized leader in many of the topics that persistently challenge societal well-being and progress across the globe.
 Domains of expertise include geography, anthropology, area studies, human rights, public health, political economy, public policy, agricultural economics, water security, climate change adaptation, agricultural extension, and the human dimensions of global change.
 This talent at UArizona creates an important opportunity for individuals at UArizona to learn from each other and help broader advance theoretical, practical, methodological, and educational contributions to international development.

-AIR International Programs aligns with the overarching mission of the Arizona Institutes for Resilience to provide a roadmap towards resilience among global communities to manage risks and identify solutions to societal and environmental challenges.
+AIR-IP aligns with the overarching mission of the Arizona Institute for Resilient Environment and Societies to provide a roadmap towards resilience among global communities to manage risks and identify solutions to societal and environmental challenges.

 What is Resilience?